margaritovamariya/Instant-messenger---homework-1/README.md

 ﻿# &lt;tab-panel&gt; element

 ## Purpose
+To implement a prototype page that displays a list of channels and allows switching between them.
+The messages in them may be fixed.
+USING tab panel
 The goal of this component is to display tabs controll.
 It supports vertical and horizontal tabs.
 ## Usage